Articles

 Deeper Dives

-Top Growth Channel Tactics for Summer 2023
+Top Growth Marketing Channel Tactics for Summer 2024

-You know that marketing is important if you want your business to grow.
-But do you know what kind of marketing you need?
 The traditional approach to marketing is to find ways to attract customers as fast as possible, through advertising techniques in the print, digital and electronic media, as well as billboards, celebrity endorsements, mass email campaigns, and even sales.
 In the B2B arena, however, you don’t just want to attract clients; you want to keep them.
-This is where growth marketing comes in.

 What is growth marketing?

-Forbes calls growth marketing “the next frontier of marketing”.
-Don’t worry — this makes it sound more daunting than it actually is.
 Growth marketing simply shifts the focus from how to attract customers to how to keep customers for longer.
-It involves using marketing strategies that can be tested, analyzed, and optimized, so that you can make data-backed decisions and constantly adapt to your customer’s changing needs.
+It involves using marketing strategies that can be tested, analyzed and optimized, so that you can make data-backed decisions and constantly adapt to your customer’s changing needs.
 These strategies apply across different marketing funnels.

-Think back to science class for a second, because growth marketers use the principles of the scientific method: coming up with a hypothesis, conducting tests and experiments, analyzing the results, drawing conclusions, reporting the results, refining, and implementing.
-It’s no surprise then that they’re also called growth scientists, and that, with the increasing popularity of growth marketing, they’re in high demand.
+Think back to science class for a second, because growth marketers use the principles of the scientific method: coming up with a hypothesis, conducting tests and experiments, analyzing the results, drawing conclusions, reporting the results, refining and implementing.

 What does a growth marketing strategy look like?